What are renewable energies and what advantages do they offer as opposed to fossil fuels?

 The world’s population keeps on increasing, industry is growing – and so too is the demand for energy.
 Yet fossil fuels such as coal and oil are finite.
 So what is to be done?
 The world needs alternative forms of energy that are naturally replenishing and in infinite supply.
 They include hydropower, solar and wind energy, biomass and geothermal heating.
 The plants and systems do not emit greenhouse gases or pollutants and so produce energy in a way that is beneficial to the environment and health.

 There are even more advantages: Renewable energies make Germany, for instance, less dependent on imports of fossil fuels.
-The country saves money and avoids being drawn into resource conflicts.
-A high-tech industry is also emerging around the alternative forms of energy and creating jobs.
-338,600 people were employed in the renewable energy industry in 2016, 160,200 of them in the wind sector, according to a study by the German Federal Ministry for Economic Affairs (German).
+The country saves money and can act more sovereign.
+A high-tech industry is also emerging around alternative forms of energy.
+Renewable energies are a growth market which is expected to reach a volume of 1,512 billion US Dollars by 2025.

 The International Renewable Energy Agency (IRENA) puts the number of jobs in the field of renewable energies at eleven million worldwide in 2018 – an increase of seven percent over 2017.
 The photovoltaic industry is the largest employer with a workforce of around 3.3 million.